Parasite Cleanse: Protocol, Pills, and Home Remedy

 However, when some parasites die they produce toxins which can be harmful to you.
 So you actually don't want to kill them too quickly.
 At the same time, you need to stay on top of them so they don't reproduce.
 It's a fine balance.

 Depending on how many parasites you have and how hard they are to kill, you may need to take pills for many weeks or even many months.
-Personally, I was able to clear a difficult case of parasites in 3 months and I do a follow up every few months now just in case.
+Personally, I was able to clear a difficult case of parasites in 3 months (I didn't retest, but my symptoms were gone) and I do a follow up every few months now just in case they try to come back.

 So to start my cleanse, I bought: